Sprengel deformity

 There may be a role in MRI to assess omovertebral connection.

 Surgery is performed to improve cosmetic and functional disability.
-It is generally considered for patients between 3 and 8 years of age who have moderate to severe disability (or a Cavendish score of 3-4) 1.
+It is generally considered for patients between 3 and 8 years of age who have moderate to severe disability or a significant cosmetic abnormality (Cavendish grade 3-4) 1.9.
+Patients <8 years of age have a 55% rate of restoration of the scapular height (Cavendish grade 0-1), compared to 35% >8 years 9.

 Two of the most used surgical methods are the “Woodward” procedure and the “modified-Green” procedure with good functional and cosmetic outcome.